HsiangHung/Machine_Learning_Note/Ensemble/Bagging/README.md

 In the followings, we show how the hyperparameter influences the performance.
 The results are all from [[Mohtadi Ben Fraj]][In Depth: Parameter tuning for Random Forest] or [[Jason Brownlee]][How to Develop a Random Forest Ensemble in Python].

-1. `n_samples`: more sample data for training, better accuracy.
+1. `max_samples`: Each decision tree in the ensemble is fit on a bootstrap sample drawn from the training dataset.
+More sample data for training, better accuracy. “max_samples” argument can be set to a float between 0 and 1 to control the percentage of the size of the training dataset to make the bootstrap sample used to train each decision tree.

 ![](images/n_sample.png)

-2. `n_estimators`: is the number of trees in the forest.
+2. `n_estimators`: is the **number of trees** in the forest.
 Usually higher the number of trees the better to learn the data:

 ![](images/n_estimate_1.png)